 - He Knows Too Much: In addition to murdering poor Toby (see Disproportionate Retribution above), Myles also murders two other people (a woman and later an old man) who witnessed him in the act.

 - Jerkass Hasa Point: When Myles is reviewing divorce, his (now ex) wife demanded and won full custody of their children.
-This seems like she's preventing Myles from seeing his children out of spite ... until her divorce lawyer produces evidence that Myles has (among other things) hunted whales and been a member of the Taliban.
+This seems like she's preventing Myles from seeing his children out of spite ... until her divorce lawyer produces evidence that Myles has (among other things) hunted whales and held membership in Taliban.
 The fact that Myles murdered six people over the course of the series (three of them in that very episode), and that in later episodes he reviewed things like voyeurism and addiction, support his ex wife's claim that he's a bad influence.

 - Metaphorgotten: Myles seems to have perfected this trope.

 - Molotov Cocktail: In the episode where Myles roadtests acceptance by joining a biker gang, he uses a molotov cocktail to burn down the headquarters of a rival gang.

 - Villain Protagonist: Myles Barlow.
-Some of the things he reviewed include murder (he killed three people), starting a cult (which ended in a gunfight), risk (specifically drug running), and stealing (specifically, stealing everything he can get his hands on).
+Some of the things he reviewed include murder (he killed three people), starting a cult (which ended in a gunfight), risk (specifically drug running), heroism (he burned down a house, killing three more people), and stealing (specifically, stealing everything he can get his hands on).